EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 * Emergency multicast: a particular emergency related information (e.g. natural disaster) is generated and multicast by an emergency notifier, and relayed to multiple devices.
 The latters may reply back to the emergency notifier, in order to provide their feedback and local information related to the ongoing emergency.

-# No Source Authentication # {#sec-no-source-auth}
+# No Verification of Signatures # {#sec-no-source-auth}

 Some application scenarios based on group communication can display particularly strict requirements, for instance low message latency in non-emergency lighting applications {{I-D.somaraju-ace-multicast}}.
-For such and similar applications, it can be inconvenient or even infeasible to ensure source authentication of group messages through approaches based on digital signatures.
+In such and similar non-critical applications with performance contraints and more relaxed security requirements, it can be inconvenient for some endpoints to verify digital signatures in order to assert source authenticity of received group messages.

-Due to such performance contraints and given the more relaxed security requirements of such non-critical applications, it can be acceptable to provide only group authentication of messages exchanged within the group.
-This can be achieved by authenticating group messages through a key which either is commonly shared among group members or can be derived by any of them.
-As a result, there is evidence that a given message has been originated by a group member, although not specifically identifiable.

-Although this is NOT RECOMMENDED by this specification, it is possible to avoid digital signing of group messages and provide only their group authentication as follows.

-* In every Security Context ({{sec-context}}): the Common Context has the "Counter signature algorithm" field set to NULL; the Sender Context does not include the key pair associated to the endpoint; each Recipient Context does not include the public key associated to the respective endpoint.

-* When encoding the Object-Security option of a group message ({{sec-cose-object}}), the sixth least significant bit of the first byte is set to 0, to indicate that the "countersign" parameter including the counter signature of the COSE object is not present.

-* No counter signature is computed when securing a multicast request ({{ssec-protect-request}}) or a unicast response ({{ssec-protect-response}}), while no counter signature is verified upon receiving a multicast request ({{ssec-verify-request}}) or a unicast response ({{ssec-verify-response}}).

-As a consequence, each message is group-authenticated by means of the AEAD algorithm and the Sender Key/IV used by the sender endpoint.
-Note that such Sender Key/IV can be derived by all the group members from the Sender ID and the commonly shared Master Secret and Master Salt.
+Although it is NOT RECOMMENDED by this specification, such endpoints may optionally not verify the counter signature of receveid group messages.
+As a consequence, they assert only group-authenticity of received group messages, when decrypting them by means of the AEAD algorithm and the Sender Key/IV used by the sender endpoint.
+That is, such endpoints can have evidence that a received message has been originated by a group member, although not specifically identifiable in a secure way.

 # Unicast OSCOAP Messages with Digital Signature # {#sec-unicast-with-signature}